leesjensen/cs260-w2022/www/node/node-n5-full-stack/README.md

 Now, whenever we create a route with a `:comment` parameter, this function will retrieve the comment object from the database, before the route handler is called, and place the comment object on the `req` object passed to the route handler.

-With this in place we can create the `Get Comment` route, that returns an individual comment.
+With this in place we can create the `Get Comment` route and return an individual comment.

 ```js
 router.get('/comments/:comment', function (req, res) {